Freescale/gstreamer-imx/README.md

 Available plugins
 -----------------

-* `fslvpudec` : video decoder plugin
+* `imxvpudec` : video decoder plugin
+* `imxvpuenc_h264` : h.264 baseline profile Annex.B encoder (currently unfinished)
-* `fslipusink` : video sink using the IPU to output to Framebuffer (may not work well if X11 or Wayland are running)
+* `imxipusink` : video sink using the IPU to output to Framebuffer (may not work well if X11 or Wayland are running)
-* `fslipuvideotransform` : video transform element using the IPU, capable of scaling, deinterlacing, rotating (in 90 degree steps), flipping frames, and converting between color spaces
+* `imxipuvideotransform` : video transform element using the IPU, capable of scaling, deinterlacing, rotating (in 90 degree steps), flipping frames, and converting between color spaces
+* `eglvivsink` : modified EGLGLES video sink from the 1.0.x gst-plugins-bad package; uses the Vivante direct textures with DMA buffers for smooth HD playback

 Dependencies